jeromeetienne/threejs-inspector/README.md

 - Select the folder /src in the checked out project

 ## History 1.9.11
-- TODO put something here
+- Added inspection for uniforms when using THREE.ShaderMaterial

 ## History 1.9.10
 - Fixed bug in texture drapdrop/file: just a typo in a varname